Mircea Grabovschi

-Mircea Grabovschi (sometimes spelled Grabovski or Grabowski; 22 December 1952 – 2002) was a Romanian handball player and coach.
+Mircea Grabovschi (sometimes spelled Grabovski or Grabowski; 22 December 1952 – 23 July 2024) was a Romanian handball player and coach.
 He won the world title in 1974 and a silver medal at the 1976 Olympics.
 During his career he played 199 matches for the national team and scored 544 goals.

 After retiring from competitions he became a coach, managing among others HC Argeș.
 He was an avid bridge player.

+Grabovschi died on 23 July 2024, at the age of 71.